UNC-Libraries/sierra-postgres-utilities/README.md

 __NOTE: This is in early development and future changes may well not be backwards compatible.__

 ## SETUP
-Clone or download a copy.
+* Clone or download a copy.
+* gem install mail
+* gem install pg
+* supply the credentials per the below

 ### Production credentials
 Create <code>sierra_prod.secret</code>, a YAML file with authentication details, in the postgres_connect directory.
 For example: